How to choose the right cause for your business

 - Give money.
 Donating cash is a quick and easy way to get involved, but may not be the most satisfactory.

 - Raise money for the cause.
 There are several apps that now make this extremely easy.
-CoinOut, for example, allows customers to round up the amount of their purchases, then donate that extra change to a good cause.
-Donate at Checkout is another option.
-Merchants can pre-program a list of charities and suggested amounts to encourage larger donations, or use the round-up feature.
-You could even attend an event and use a Clover mini as a donation box using Donate Here.
+With the Donate at Checkout app, merchants can pre-program a list of charities and suggested amounts to encourage larger donations, or use the round-up feature.
+You could even attend an event and use a Clover Mini as a donation box using Donate Here.